-The 5/6 year olds meet at the flagpole gazebo in front of the dining hall every day at 8:30 AM and 1:15 PM.
+The 5/6 year olds meet at the front porch of Kids Camp every day at 9:15 AM and 1:15 PM.
 Staff members remain with the children at all times and escort them from one program area to another for morning sessions.
 5/6's visit North Beach in the afternoons, and should have swimsuits on under their clothes when they arrive after lunch.
 5/6's should bring a change of clothes in their backpacks if they plan on participating in the afternoon activities.

-On M-F, children should be dropped off at 8:30 AM for the morning and 1:15 PM for the afternoon and be picked up promptly at 11:45 AM and at 4:45 PM at the afternoon activity.
+On M-F, children should be dropped off at 9:15 AM for the morning and 1:15 PM for the afternoon and be picked up promptly at 11:25 AM and at 4:30 PM at the afternoon activity.
 Children must be signed out by a parent/adult guardian.
 You will have the choice to pick up your child at 3 PM during Cookie man on the north side of the Dining Hall or allow Kids Camp staff to accompany them to their planned afternoon activity, which you are encouraged to come and watch.
-On Sunday, if you think that your child can be left on their own at the end of the morning or afternoon session, please ask a staff member to mark an "H" (for "Home") on the back of your child's Name tag and on their Child Information Card.
+On Monday, if you think that your child can be left on their own at the end of the morning or afternoon session, please ask a staff member to mark an "H" (for "Home") on the back of your child's Name tag and on their Child Information Card.
 Please alert staff members if you decide to give your child the "H." This will indicate that the child is permitted to leave the group alone at the end of the day.
 Otherwise, staff members will remain with the children until they are picked up.
 Please send a snack with your child if you would like them to have one during the day.